BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/octoplus.md

 Determines the current Octoplus points balance.
 This sensor will only be available if you have enrolled on the octoplus programme.

+!!! note
+    This will only be available if you have enrolled into Octoplus.
+Once enrolled, reload the integration to gain access to this sensor.

 | Attribute | Type | Description |
 |-----------|------|-------------|
 | `redeemable_points` | `integer` | The number of points that can be redeemed into account credit |